 Cleaning a dirty oven in the weekend is no one’s idea for resting.
 There is a lot of scrubbing included in the process, not to mention the usage of a lot of harsh chemicals.
 Did you know that there is a healthier, quicker and easier way to clean the oven?

-The best part is that in both methods most of the work is done by the oven.
-And how awesome is that?
+Below we will go into detail about both of these cleaning techniques, so you know how to use them later for your oven.
+The best part is that most of the work is done by the oven.
+How awesome is that?

 DIY oven steam cleaning method

 To make your steam cleaning solution you only need a hot oven, an oven-safe pot or a metal bowl and water.
 You can add some vinegar in the solution if you want to treat older, stubborn stains.